Foxugly/MyTaxAccountant/README.md

 **MyTaxAccountant** is a open source website that give the opportunity of smalls companys of independant to upload their tax documents (sales, invoice,...).<br>
 Each user can have 0-n companies.<br>
 Each company can have 0-n tax years.<br>
-Each tax years can have 0-n trimesters.<br>
+Each tax year can have 0-n trimesters.<br>
 Each trimester can have 0-n documents.<br>
 <br>
 We can upload image files and pdf files.
 For pdfs, the idea is to run a thread to convert pdfs in a set of png.<br>